Chiff.com

 Kate O’Flynn, Everyone Else Burns Channel 4)

-Lolly Adefope, The Franchise (Sky Comedy)
+Lolly Adefope, The Franchise (Sky)

 Nicola Coughlan, Big Mood (Channel 4)

-Ruth Jones, Gavin & Stacey (BBC One)
+WINNER: Ruth Jones, Gavin & Stacey (BBC)

-Sophie Willan, Alma’s Not Normal (BBC Two)
+Sophie Willan, Alma’s Not Normal (BBC)

 Supporting Actor

-Ariyon Bakare, Mr Loverman (BBC One)
+WINNER: Ariyon Bakare, Mr Loverman (BBC)

 Christopher Chung, Slow Horses (Apple TV+)